bturrubiates/FP-Coffee-Problem-1-Dawkins-Weasel/README.md

 ```

 ## Notes
-A functional programming language should be used.
-There is no restriction on the
+There is no restriction on the language choice but functional concepts should
-language choice but functional concepts should be applied.
+be applied.

 Feel free to modify the problem for increased complexity.
-The problem must implement
+The problem may implement
-the concepts of sexual reproduction, cumulative selection, and randomization.
+the concepts of reproduction, cumulative selection, and randomization.
 The
 implementation for those concepts are quite open to interpretation, but be ready
 to discuss your modifications.